1 month in Europe: the Alternative Tour

 Had a long night in the bars?
 Head to the Széchenyi thermal baths for a day of swimming and relaxing.

-Belgrade is gritty and rough around the edges, but also full of creativity and with an amazing nightlife.
+Belgrade is gritty and rough around the edges but also full of creativity and amazing nightlife.

 The floating river clubs are the place to go, whether you prefer live music or all-night techno.

 Visit Kalemegdan Park and watch the Danube and Sava rivers meet from the top of Belgrade Fortress.

 Sarajevo, Bosnia and Herzegovina

 Sarajevo is known as the Jerusalem of Europe, a crossroads where East and West have met for centuries.

 Have a cup of Bosnian coffee at the historic Bascarsija bazaar, dating back to the early Ottoman empire.